bradmalgas/brad-ot-assessment/Notes.md

 dotnet run
 ```

-3. With both projects running, you can begin the benchmark bu running the `OT.Assessment.Tester` project:
+3. With both projects running, you can begin the benchmark by running the `OT.Assessment.Tester` project:

 ```
-cd OT.Assessment.Tester
+cd test/OT.Assessment.Tester
 dotnet run
 ```